Nags Head NC - The Ultimate Visitors Guide

 With go-karts and much more, Full Throttle Speedway is a perfect place to spend an evening in Nags Head.

 Head over to where all of the action is at off the bypass at milepost 16, and challenge your family and friends to a competitive race around the track.
-During the summer, there are additional carnival rides that fill the parking lot of Full Throttle Speedway, providing hours of fun and entertainment that's best enjoyed during the evenings.
+During the summer, additional carnival rides fill the parking lot of Full Throttle Speedway, providing hours of fun and entertainment that's best enjoyed during the evenings.